rdaum/c256emu/README.md

   make
   ```

-The build will clone and install its own copy of the Google test framework,
+The build will clone and install its own copy of the Google test
-the liblinenoise-ng library, and the 'jm' circular_buffer library.
+framework, Google flags, Google logging, GLFW, Lua, and Dear ImGui.

 ## Using